 You found a bridal necklace you loved online, and you want to see more of the same style!
 But wait, what’s this type of necklace called?
-Is it a choker or a Rajasthani Aadh?
+Is it a guttapusalu or a Raani Haar or Satlada?

 The Indian bride’s Wedding jewellery is, let’s admit it, confusing.
 If you’re well-versed with the basic solah shringar, congratulations – you’re one of the few brides who actually know their jewellery basics!
 One of the solah shringar is the Haar, the necklace.